fmhy/edit/docs/beginners-guide.md

 > Should I install and use *insert random antivirus software* instead of using Windows Defender?
 No, don't do that.
 Windows Defender is more than enough to keep you safe, but if you're still set on installing a secondary AV, the only one worth installing is Malwarebytes.
 Please read the note [here](#antivirus).

-!!!warning Stay away from Avast, Norton, and McAfee, as these are "bloatware" and generally unsafe software.
+!!!warning Stay away from Avast, AVG, Avira, Norton, and McAfee, as these are "bloatware" and generally unsafe software.

 > How can I download an image from *insert stock image site*?
  You can use [this downloader](https://downloader.la/), and if it doesn't work you can find other stock image downloaders [here](https://fmhy.net/img-tools#stock-photos).

+> How do I decode base64?

+You can use [Base64 Decoders](https://fmhy.net/text-tools#encode-decode) or our [Auto Decode](https://greasyfork.org/en/scripts/485772) script if you're on the fmhy base64 page.

 ***